SophiaCorematic/SophiaCorematic.github.io/_posts/2023-05-20_AI-Or-ML-CompVis.md

 # Understanding the Role of AI and Machine Learning in Computer Vision Applications

-Computer vision, a subfield of artificial intelligence (AI), has revolutionized numerous industries by enabling machines to understand and interpret visual data.
+Computer vision, a subfield of artificial intelligence (AI), has revolutionised numerous industries by enabling machines to understand and interpret visual data.
 With the advancements in AI and machine learning, computer vision has become an indispensable tool for tasks such as image recognition, object detection, and image segmentation.
 However, it is crucial to understand when and why we should leverage AI and machine learning in computer vision applications.
 In this blog post, we will explore the key considerations and scenarios where AI and machine learning can bring significant value to computer vision projects.